andresmaopal/Excel_to_LakeFormation_permissions/README.md

   * **Example:** "GRANT" or "REVOKE"

 * **ResourceElements**
-  * A target Resource element to set permission, to specify more than one use comma separation:
+  * A target Resource element to set permission, to specify more than one use comma separation

-  Values:
+  * **Values**:
   * **Leave empty** to specify only a Database permission
   * **"*"** to specify ALL TABLES within the database
   * **TableName** to specify a Table with all columns